kaged-dev/kaged-sso/README.md

 Local cross-repo loop with the daemon: `cd packages/sso-fixtures && bun link`, then in the daemon repo `bun link @kaged/sso-fixtures`.

-## Spec

-The authoritative contract lives in the kaged monorepo: `docs/specs/sso-relay.md` and `docs/adr/0036-unified-user-identity-shared-sso.md`.

 ---

 ## license